ivanphlau/ivanlau.github.io/_teaching/2018 -spring- INFR08020.md

 During the lab sessions, the students learned NumPy and used them to employ pre-existing modeling tools as well as building (simple) cognitive models.

-The instructors of this course was
+The instructors of this course were
 [Richard Shillcock](https://sites.google.com/site/rcspplsinf/home) and
 [Chris Lucas](http://homepages.inf.ed.ac.uk/clucas2/).
 More information about this course can be found [here](http://www-test.drps.ed.ac.uk/17-18/dpt/cxinfr08020.htm).